vanryuji/spark/spark_standalone/README.md

 # Overview
 ![alt text](overview.png)<br>
-I'll submit the wordcount application on master machine So the driver program runs on master machine (2018.04.29) At this time, Standalone supports only client mode for python
+I'll submit the wordcount application on master machine<br>
+So the driver program runs on master machine<br>
+(2018.04.29) At this time, Standalone supports only client mode for python<br>

 # Standalone